 Nonparticipant Spillover Measured from Customers

 The evaluation may perform research on the general population to measure nonparticipant spillover.
 If so, care should be taken to ensure spillover is not double-counted with a trade-ally approach.
-Guidelines for a customer-based spillover approach may be added to this document in the future.
-The basic method would be a general population survey.
-An enhanced method for estimating spillover would use site visits to nonparticipants that report significant spillover savings.
+The basic method uses a general population survey.
+An enhanced method for estimating spillover would use site visits to verify and gather information to estimate spillover savings in cases where significant spillover is reported by nonparticipants.

 Basic Method